linhnguyen2601/SQL-Projects/Customer Segmentation RFM/README.md

 For customer segmentation, we will base it on 3 factors: **R (Recency)** - Recent purchases, **F (Frequency)** - Frequency of purchases, and **M (Monetary**) - Monetary value, each corresponding to some key customer traits.

-Using RFM nalysis can be more effective for understanding customer behavior and tailoring marketing campaigns compared to segmentation based purely on age or geography.
+Using RFM analysis can be more effective for understanding customer behavior and tailoring marketing campaigns compared to segmentation based purely on age or geography.
 Here are some reasons why:

 1. Behavioral Insights:

-Recency: Customers who have purchased recently are more likely to respond to promotions than those who haven't bought in a while.
+- Recency: Customers who have purchased recently are more likely to respond to promotions than those who haven't bought in a while.
-Frequency: Frequent buyers are usually more loyal and valuable, indicating a higher likelihood of repeat purchases.
+- Frequency: Frequent buyers are usually more loyal and valuable, indicating a higher likelihood of repeat purchases.
-Monetary: High-spending customers can be targeted with premium offers or exclusive deals.
+- Monetary: High-spending customers can be targeted with premium offers or exclusive deals.

 2. Personalization: